darkrelics/eidolon-engine/documentation/incremental-implementation.md

 This complete example shows how segment processing results are stored, including pre-calculated outcomes, client events for progressive display, and character updates that will be applied when the segment completes.

 **Important**: ActiveSegmentID must be generated using UUIDv7 to ensure proper time-based ordering and efficient querying.
-UUIDv7 includes a timestamp component that aids in chronological sorting and partition distribution.
+In Python 3.12, use the repo's uuid helper (uuid_extension.uuid7); native uuidv7 will be adopted when upgrading to Python 3.14.

 ```json
 {